maclong01/maclong01/README.md

 ### PLUS ULTRA 🚀

-My name is NguyenHuuBaoLong (グェンフウ　バオロン）
+My name is NguyenHuuBaoLong
+グェンフウ　バオロン

+I am a Machine Learning Engineer.
+My research areas at computer vision.
+Specifically, I work on visual perception, multi modal and GNNs.
+I obtained my Master degree in Computer Science from Chubu University in 2024, advised by Prof.Yamashita Takayoshi and Prof.Togoroh Matsui.
+Previously, I obtained BS degree in Informatic from Chubu University.

+- 📫 How to reach me: maclong01@gmail.com
 - 🔭 I’m currently working on Omron Corp, Japan.
 - 🌱 I’m currently learning Deep Learning for Computer Vision, Reinforcement Learning, GNN, Self Supervised Learning and Multi-Modal.

-- 📫 How to reach me: maclong01@gmail.com
+News
+・2024/11/15 One paper accepted to ACCV 2024.
+・2023/10/6 One paper accepted to BMVC 2023.

 <p align="center">